MSc in International Business and Politics

 The internationalisation of business and strategies of transnational companies are in focus with emphasis on their internal management, their international strategies and relations to political institutions.
 You will learn to contribute to international business strategies, while taking societal issues into account.
 An example could be to analyse the political, economic and legal challenges in the energy market before creating a strategy for a company within the energy sector.

-International Business and Politics is a two-year master programme that is divided into 4 semesters.
+International Business and Politics is a two-year master programme, divided into 4 semesters.
 The autumn semester runs from September through November with exams in December and January; and the spring semester from February through April with exams in May and June.

-The first year consists of eight mandatory courses and three specialisation courses.
-The specialisation courses can be chosen freely from the pool of courses offered by the three profiles.
-For instance one course from each profile or two courses from one profile and one course from another.
+The first year consists of eight courses of which five are mandatory and three are stream courses.
+The stream courses are placed in three main subjects, and students can choose freely among the courses.
+For instance, one course from each profile or two courses from one profile and one course from another.

 The second year consists of elective courses and the master thesis.